0ffbyte/ostack/README.md

 ### 📁 File Structure

-To migrate any existing projects, you can simply copy/swap the following files and folders.
+To migrate any existing projects, you can simply copy the following files and folders.
 It's plug and play by design.

 ```bash
 .